 Regrinding and sharpening your linocut tools

-I'm quite adept at DIY, etc, but sharpening such fine tools is quite an art.
+I'm quite adept at DIY, but sharpening such fine tools is quite an art.
 If your linocut tools have become too blunt, I recommend sharpening them professionally.

 Lawrence Art Supplies offers a linocut tools sharpening and regrinding service.